osegbotonie/enterprise-m365-administration-lab/docs/10-ca-001-require-mfa.md

 Access Remains Available
 ```

-This scenario should be carefully monitored and should not be used for normal daily administration.
+Emergency accounts should be carefully protected, monitored, and tested.
+They should not be used for normal daily administration.

 ---